Medicare Advantage Plans

 • Expanded diabetic or glaucoma screenings

 Plans must provide at least what Original Medicare covers, but many offer added benefits such as dental, vision, and prescription drug coverage.
+Premiums and coverage details will vary by plan.

 Important: Premiums may vary based on the services included in your Medicare Advantage plan.